gnunnelley/portfolio/about.md

 UC Santa Barbara Statistics and Data Science B.S.

-I have an educational background in statistics and past experiences with GIS, web development, and data management.
+I have an educational background in statistics and prior work experiences with GIS technologies and web development.
+I am interested in cloud computing, devops, and API development.

 Python, R, SQL, Tableau, GIS Softwares